 Essay Prompt

 In an effort to implement programming focused on health equity and anti-racism, CHET invites students to reflect on the following quote and submit a thoughtful essay.
-Responses should focus on the intersection of health and justice and illustrate the importance of health equity – the fair and just opportunity for everyone to live their healthiest life possible.
+Responses should illustrate the intersection of health and justice and the importance of health equity – the fair and just opportunity for everyone to live their healthiest life possible.
+Submissions should focus on actionable solutions to achieving antiracism in health outcomes, and how we can apply our knowledge to improve health for all.

 CHET acknowledges that recounting past trauma based on race, gender, sexual orientation, gender expression, class, immigrant status, physical or mental ability, or other factors, can re-traumatize individuals and disproportionately impacts groups that have experienced systemic oppression.
 Although students may draw on personal experiences, they are not required.
 Only one submission per student will be accepted.